 Willapa Bay shellfish farmers’ commitment to sustainability goes beyond just their small businesses — it is a commitment to the sustainability of the estuary itself.
 Viable off-bottom culture methods such as long-lining or bagging only delay the infestation’s impact on a shellfish crop, and do little to protect the rest of the estuary’s biodiversity from the infestation’s devastation.
 The shellfish farmers’ proposed pest-control program will not only ensure their their businesses can survive the explosive infestation, but, by controlling the pest, will help ensure the delicate ecology of the bay survives as well.

 In the News

-Sept.
-28, 2018 – FOR IMMEDIATE RELEASE (Pacific County) The Willapa Grays Harbor Oyster Growers Association (WGHOGA) will appeal the state Department of Ecology’s blatantly political denial of the association’s permit application to control a burrowing shrimp infestation that is destroying...Read More
+Oct.
+30, 2018 – FOR IMMEDIATE RELEASE (Pacific County) The Willapa Grays Harbor Oyster Growers Association (WGHOGA) has filed an appeal of the state Department of Ecology’s blatantly political denial of the association’s proposal to control burrowing shrimp that are destroying...Read More